ONLINE HELP

 We will add a Button control to select a photo from the device album and associate it with the product.

-• To create the Button control for selecting the photo, we will "Copy - Paste" the photo Button control that we have just created:
+To create the Button control, we will copy and paste the Button control we created previously:

 2. Press Ctrl + C: the Button control is copied to the clipboard.